 Frank Loving, sometimes called “Cockeyed” Frank Loving was an Old West gambler and gunman.
-He was involved in two famous gunfights — the first was the Long Branch Saloon Shootout in Dodge City, Kansas in 1879.
-In the second gunfight, known as the Trinidad, Colorado Shoot-out, he would not be so lucky.
+He was involved in two famous gunfights — the first was the Long Branch Saloon Shootout in Dodge City, Kansas, in 1879.
+He would not be so lucky in the second gunfight, known as the Trinidad, Colorado Shoot-out.

 Making his main “place of business” the Long Branch Saloon, he soon became acquainted with other well-known gamblers, gunmen, and lawmen, including Doc Holliday, Bat Masterson, Wyatt Earp, Charlie Bassett, John Allen, and Long Branch Saloon owner Chalk Beeson.

-Loving had been arguing with a man named with Levi Richardson, allegedly over Loving’s wife, Mattie.
+Loving had been arguing with a man named Levi Richardson, allegedly over Loving’s wife, Mattie.
 On April 5, 1879, the argument came to a head when Richardson strode purposely into the saloon and drew his six-guns on Loving.
-Loving then drew his gun and the Long Branch Saloon was then filled with smoke.
-Charlie Bassett, the Dodge City Marshal heard the shots and came running.
-By the time he arrived, both men were still standing but Richardson had shot five shells from his gun and Loving’s Remington No. 44 was empty.
-Richardson then fell to the floor with a fatal gunshot in the chest, as well as a shot through the side and another through the right arm.
+Loving drew his gun, and the Long Branch Saloon was filled with smoke.
+Charlie Bassett, the Dodge City Marshal, heard the shots and came running.
+By the time he arrived, both men were still standing, but Richardson had shot five shells from his gun and Loving’s Remington No. 44 was empty.
+Richardson then fell to the floor with a fatal gunshot in the chest and a shot through the side, and another through the right arm.

 After Dodge City, Loving moved on to another lawless town — Las Vegas, New Mexico, before finally making his way to Trinidad, Colorado in 1882.
 There, he ran into an “old” Dodge City acquaintance and gambler, John Allen.
 Allegedly the two had been arguing for some time over loans the two had made to each other.
-The next thing you know another gunfight was in the making.
+The next thing you know, another gunfight was in the making.
 This time, Loving would not be so lucky.
-On April 16, 1882, he was killed by Allen in what is known as the Trinidad, Colorado Shoot-out.
-Allen was arrested and charged with murder, but several months later he was found not guilty and released.
+On April 16, 1882, Allen killed him in what is known as the Trinidad, Colorado Shoot-out.
+Allen was arrested and charged with murder, but several months later, he was found not guilty and released.